 - If the UE has no SUPI and no valid 5G-GUTI, PEI shall be included instead of its encrypted Permanent User ID (SUCI) in the NAS message.

 - NSSAI shall not be included by the UE.
-The AMF shall not send the Allowed S-NSSAIs in the Registration Accept message.
+The AMF shall not send the Allowed NSSAI in the Registration Accept message.

 - If the AMF is not configured to support Emergency Registration, the AMF shall reject any Registration Request that indicates Registration type "Emergency Registration".